cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 # WebView Component Reference

-WebView is a component for displaying web pages, you could use this component to embed a mini web browser in your games.
+**WebView** is a component for displaying web pages, you could use this component to embed a mini web browser in your games.
 Because different platforms have different authorization, API and control methods for WebView component.
 And have not yet formed a unified standard, only **Web**, **iOS**, and **Android** platforms are currently supported.

 ![webview](./webview/webview.png)

 Click **Add Component** at the bottom of **Properties** panel and select **WebView** from **UI Component** to add the WebView component to the node.

-For more information about WebView API, please refer to [WebView API](../../../api/en/classes/WebView.html) for details.
+For more information about WebView API, please refer to [WebView API](../../../api/en/classes/WebView.html) documentation.

 ## WebView Properties

 | Properties | Function Explanation
 |-------- | ----------- |
 | Url | A given URL to be loaded by the WebView, it should have a http or https prefix.
-| Webview Events | The webview's event callback, it will be triggered when certain webview event occurs.
+| WebView Events | The webview's event callback, it will be triggered when certain webview event occurs.

-**Note**: In **cc.Node** of the **Webview Events** property, you should fill in a Node that hangs the user script component, and in the user script you can use the relevant WebView event according to the user's needs.
+**Note:** In **Node** of the **WebView Events** property, you should fill in a Node that hangs the user script component, and in the user script you can use the relevant **WebView** event according to the user's needs.

 ## WebView Event